 Pearl, MS 39208

-The request requires an Authorization to Release Background Information Form filled and a money order or check enclosed in the amount of $32 fee payable to the BOI.
+The request requires an Authorization To Release Background Information Form filled and a money order or check enclosed in the amount of $32 fee payable to the BOI.

 Online

-The courts in Mississippi also do have records of criminal records and may be accessed online through a database known as the Mississippi Electronic Courts System (MEC).
-The public does have access to this database but there is however a $10 annual registration fee.
+The courts in Mississippi have records of criminal records and may be accessed online through a database known as the Mississippi Electronic Courts System (MEC).
+The public have access to this database but there is however a $10 annual registration fee.
 In addition, requesters would need to pay a $0.20 per page fee to view records.
 Requesters will need to have some information beforehand such as the name of the records holder, DOB, and address.

-Find Mississippi Mugshots (County Look Up)
+Find Mississippi Mugshots (County Lookups)

-Can I access a Juvenile’s Criminal History in Mississippi?
+Can I Access a Juvenile’s Criminal History in Mississippi?

 If an individual is under the age of 18 and commits a crime in Mississippi, they are considered a juvenile or minor.
 Juvenile proceedings take place at the Mississippi State Youth Court.